 Up to 1993, retail forint (HUF) and foreign currency deposits were guaranteed by the state.
 Upon the foundation of NDIF in mid 1993, this responsibility was transferred to an independent institution of deposit insurance.
-However, deposits made by private persons prior to the foundation of NDIF, until being withdrawn, are still covered by state guarantee.
+However, deposits made prior to the foundation of NDIF, until being withdrawn, are still covered by state quarantee.